 Here are some examples of my own experiences of having done some free photography that has resulted in paid work:

-First of all, when I was just starting out I fancied taking restaurant photos.
+First of all, when I was just starting out I wanted to take restaurant photos.
 I reached out to a recently opened local restaurant and asked whether they’d like some photos.
 My offer was that if they let me do a practice shoot in their restaurant, they could have the photos for free.
 They agreed to it, liked the photos I took, and soon after hired me to take photos of their sister restaurant in London – this time paying me a proper fee.
 And they have hired me to shoot events in their restaurants, portraits of the staff, and every time they open a new restaurant they hire me to take the photos for their website.

 A few years ago a local venue was looking for someone to take photos at a New Year’s Eve cabaret in exchange for a free entry to the event.
-I happened not have any plans that year so I thought “Well why not!
+I didn’t have any other plans that year so I thought “Well, why not!
 That’d be a novel way to spend New Year’s Eve!”
-The show was brilliant fun, I had a great time and got some good practice on working in a dimly lit venue.
+The show was brilliant fun, I had a great time and got some good practice working in a dimly lit venue.
 I made friends with some of the performers and ended up going back a few more times for burlesque and cabaret nights, just for fun.
 I posted the photos online with my watermark on them, tagged the performers and got a lot of “likes” and comments from people.
 Over the years since, I have had lots of paid-for studio shoots with performers as well as a few weddings – all because I did something for free first just for fun.

 Business portraits at networking event